PMI On Conventional Loans With Higher Than 80% LTV

 - Similar to the Upfront FHA mortgage insurance premium

-- Conventional borrowers do not have to pay monthly PMI
+- Borrowers do not have to pay monthly PMI on conventional loans if they pay the one-time upfront LMPI premium

 - This is because it is already figured in on the mortgage rate